thoughtbot/superglue/README.md

 #### visit

 ```
-visit({url, contentType = null, method = 'GET', body = ''})
+visit(url, {contentType = null, method = 'GET', body = ''})
 ```

 Makes an ajax call to a page, and sets the response to the pages store.

 There can only be one visit anytime, subsequent calls to visit would turn any visits in already progress into a noop.
-Other thunks with reducers will also no-op and drain their queues empty.

 This thunk is normally used for full page to page transitions.

 #### remote
 ```
-remote({url, contentType = null, method = 'GET', body = ''}
+remote(url, {contentType = null, method = 'GET', body = ''}
 ```

 Makes an ajax call to a page, and sets the response to the pages store.